 To the right of each channel's fader, you'll find a small meter that indicates the channel's level.
 The meter follows the selection for "meter point" in the bottom-right corner of the associated mixer strip.
 When a channel is record-armed, the meter point will automatically move to meter the channel's input.
-The scaling and ballistics of these meters are fixed, so that they are directly comparable across all channels of the mixer.
-The channelstrip meters are well-suited to balancing your mix.
-The scaling is optimized to show the upper range (-20dB to 0dBFS), and it is scaled to match the fader and the compressor threshold sliders.
+The channel meters measure digital peaks, with a fairly slow fall-time and a configurable 'hold' indication.
+Individual track meters are well-suited to detecting a signal's presence, the dynamic range of a track, and other utilitarian tasks.
+The scaling and ballistics of these meters are fixed, so they may be directly comparable across all channels of the mixer without introducing confusion.